Plantar Fasciitis Treatment in Guelph & Milton

 Do I need surgery for plantar fasciitis?

 In the large majority of cases, surgery is not considered.
-Most people with plantar fasciitis respond well to non-surgical conservative treatments.
-However, a very small percentage of patients may benefit from surgery.
+Most people with plantar fasciitis respond well to non-surgical and conservative treatments.

 No matter what your treatment for plantar fasciitis involves, the underlying causes that led to this condition may remain.
 People often forget the pain and the treatment once they feel better.
 But if the causes are not addressed, the pain and symptoms are almost guaranteed to recur.